 Only when you have the approval of the copyright holder (often the last publisher).
 This approval has to be in writing, for example in an agreement or an e-mail.
 Another option is to ask permission from UvO (publishing organisation for academic license).
 This organisation holds a mandate for (most) publishers to process requests of this kind.
-Please refer to the ‘Readers’ section for more information on long quotations.
+Please refer to the ‘Easy Access agreement’ section for more information on long quotations.

 If you have purchased (access to) an article, it does not automatically mean that you are permitted to distribute it.
 Publishers often charge an amount based on the number of people (students) with access to the LMS, when authorising LMS distribution.
 If you have the publisher’s (written) consent, add it to the article in the LMS.
 If you do not have permission, the guidelines for short and long quotations apply.
-Please refer to the 'Readers’ section for more information.
+Please refer to the 'Easy Access agreement’ section for more information.

 No, that responsibility lies with Studie Bijdehand.
 They take care of the copyright payment when the reader includes longer quotations.
 More information on this subject can be found in the section on long quotations.

 That depends.
 Not everything that you find on the internet is available free of charge.
 Material can be protected by Copyright Act.
 In accordance with the Copyright Act, the copyright owner has exclusive rights to communicate a work to the public, and to reproduce it (for example, copy, digitize, upload, or re-use).
 It means that even though a work is available online, often you cannot share it.
 You can always link to the work.
 You can share all of the material in the following cases: it has a Creative Commons license (stated in the license); the copyright protection has expired; or in case of a statute, legislation, or a judgement of a court in the Netherlands.
 In all other cases the regulation for short and long quotations applies, or you must ask the copyright owner’s permission.
-Please refer to the ‘Reader’ section for more information.
+Please refer to the ‘Easy Access agreement’ section for more information.
 Contact CIP for advice.

 There are various online resources that provide images and illustrations at no cost and that can be used without restrictions (source reference is mandatory for the LMS).
 Take a look at the ‘Open Content’ section for examples.

-Yes, you can make one copy provided the other person expressly requested that copy.
+Yes, you can make one copy provided the other person explicitly requested that copy.
 According to the private copying levy, you are allowed to copy a work for your own exercise, study or use.
 One such copy can also be made at the request of another person.
 You are legally not permitted to make more than one copy of an article expecting that others will want it as well.